 2. What does the /etc/resolv.conf file do?
-What does the nameserver line in this file do?
+What do the nameserver lines in this file do?

 The /etc/resolv.conf file is the resolver configuration file.
 It provides access to DNS for Internet address resolution.
-The nameserver line indicates which systems the local system should query to resolve hostnames into IP addresses, and vice versa.
+The nameserver lines indicate which systems the local system should query to resolve hostnames into IP addresses, and vice versa.